Who we are

 Paola Moreno defines and contextualizes the influence pre-Columbian textiles and Latin American ethnographic pieces in the pioneering creators of Fiber art and contemporary textile art.
 She manages to convey this interest in the textile cultural heritage in her work.
 Her specialties include Fashion Design, Sustainable Design, Textile Design, Processes and Materials.

-Currently the Secretary General of World Crafts Council, Deputy Secretary-General of China Arts and Crafts Association, Jing Chen has been actively involved in China’s art and craft segment including major policy and framework development.
+Jing Chen has been actively involved in China’s art and craft segment including major policy and framework development.
 She was with China National Arts and Crafts Group Corporation as Project Manager, participated in several CITIES annual meetings to appeal on the International Elephant Conservation, organized the 2008 WCC General Assembly in Hangzhou with over 1,000 artisans and craftspeople from 48 countries participating in the event.

 She had also successfully been involved in National Arts and Crafts Training Workshops with 26 workshops and 2,347 trainees graduating, has organized Creativity Camps for Crafts in Suzhou Institute of Arts & Design, major annual national arts and crafts exhibitions, leading crafts exchange programs, establishing the Nantong International Contemporary Crafts Biennale, establishing WCC Crafts City Network project and the WCC-APR Arts & Crafts Master Award project.